 Looking for a really easy dish where you don’t have to turn on your oven?
 Or your stove?
 Or even your microwave?
 You are in the right place.

-Today’s recipe is a really simple marinade that’s easy to make and full of flavor.
+This recipe is a really simple marinade that’s easy to make and full of flavor.
 In full disclosure, this recipe came from my father-in-law, and it was so good I had to ask him to let me put it up on the blog.
-Luckily, he was willing to share, which is where you all benefit.
+Luckily, he was willing to share, which is where you benefit.

 What’s the Difference Between Tamari and Soy Sauce?